Friska Wirya

 Resistance: the refusal to accept or comply with something or .. if we think of the French resistance, a secret organization resisting authority.

-This happens often when organisations try to introduce and implement changes to the way they operate.
+This happens often when organizations try to introduce and implement changes to the way they operate.

 People either opt out, clock out or check out.